TheDataDen/Seedbox-Ansible/README.md

 2. Give it a name, assign the logical CPUs (Id recommend atleast 4 if have the resources), and assign the memory (4GB probably would be enough but I recommend 8GB)
 3. Select the OS iso from the list.
 If you don't have any isos in the list, you will need to download one and add it to the isos share
 4. For the vdisk, select `Auto` and then specify the size of the vdisk (I recommend at least 50GB)
-5. Add a Manual Share with the source path of `/mnt/user` and a mount tag of something like `Shares`.
+5. Add a Manual Share with the source path of `/mnt/user` (`mnt/user/media` if its all under a single share) and a mount tag of something like `Shares`.
 Rememeber what you set the mount tag to, you will need it later.
    - Make sure to set the mode to `virtiofs` (9p is the default but virtiofs is better)
 6. Turn on `VM Console enable Copy/paste` this will make it a lot easier for filling in some of the settings
 7. Create the VM and go through the Ubuntu install process (I recommend using the default settings)